 Still with us?
 Get Excited, Get Started, and Get There checklists complete?
 Great!

-You have reached the final and most important stretch — the “Get Ready!”
+You have reached the final and most important stretch- the “Get Ready!” checklist:

 - Create a packing list for your residence hall room.
 Be sure to look at the list of recommended items, as well as the “no-no” list.
 (Sorry, puppy, you can’t come on this trip.)

 - Make sure you understand your financial aid award.
 If you have questions, contact our financial aid office.
 Also, don’t forget to pay your bill through our bursar’s office.
 Although our tuition is very affordable, it is not free so don’t make that mistake!

 - When available, review your fall class schedule in your ISIS account.
 Schedules will be posted mid-August.

-- Once you have your class schedule, visit our University Store to price and purchase your textbooks.
-Tip: Buy your books online from home, and the awesome staff will box them up for you for pick up once you get here! (link to bookstore).
+- Once you have your class schedule, visit our University Bookstore website to price and purchase your textbooks.
+Tip: Buy your books online from home, and the awesome staff will box them up for you for pick up once you get here!.

 - Review the MyCore program as well as the degree requirements for the major you have chosen.
 It’s good to have a road map when you’re starting an awesome journey!

 - Register your cell phone number for emergency notifications and update your emergency contact info through your ISIS account.
 Tip: You can also add a parent’s phone number for emergency notifications.

 - Check out parking and vehicle registration information on our safety and police website